Mazyar98/opensource.guide/_articles/how-to-contribute.md

 Before jumping in blindly with your own suggestions, start by learning how to read the room.
 Doing so increases the chances that your ideas will be noticed and heard.

-### Anatomy of an open source project
+### Anatomy of an open-source project

 Every open source community is different.

-Spending years on one open source project means you've gotten to know one open source project.
+Spending years on one open-source project means you've gotten to know one open-source project.
 Move to a different project, and you might find the vocabulary, norms, and communication styles are completely different.

 That said, many open source projects follow a similar organizational structure.
 Understanding the different community roles and overall process will help you get quickly oriented to any new project.